vedranio/github-for-designers-presentation/README.markdown

 ## Reference

-this presentation is built using  [FormidableLabs' Spectacle, a ReactJS based Presentation Library](https://github.com/FormidableLabs/spectacle).
+This presentation is built using  [FormidableLabs' Spectacle](https://github.com/FormidableLabs/spectacle), a ReactJS based Presentation Library.

 ## Making changes and running